 There is no assessment of children before they are offered a place at the Reception entry stage but they should be registered as soon as possible.
 We operate both a ‘definite list’ and a ‘waiting list’.
 Four ‘definite’ places (two boys’ and two girls’) are allocated to children born in each calendar month, on a first come first served basis

-Exit Results: Boys leave at 8+, mostly to Colet Court, Sussex House, St Philipp’s, Westminster Cathedral Choir School.
+Exit Results: Boys used to leave Norland Place at 8+, mostly to St Paul’s Junior, Sussex House, St Philipp’s, Westminster Cathedral Choir School.
 Some to boarding school (Caldicott, Ludgrove).
-Girls stay on till 11+, the occasional girl gets into St Paul’s or City of London, but most move on to slightly less competitive schools, such as Francis Holland Regent’s Park, South Hampstead High School.
-They now publish full results on their website, which is very helpful.
+Norland Place has now become a fully co-educational prep school where both boys and girls are prepared for the 11+, the occasional girl gets into St Paul’s or City of London, but most move on to slightly less competitive schools, such as Francis Holland Regent’s Park, South Hampstead High School.